lncRNAAddict/GenotypeFixer/README.md

 - Summary stats files: `<genotype_file>.stats.csv` and `<output>.stats.csv` that contain `%` of homozygous, heterozygous, missing calls for each individual for the raw genoytpe filer and after error correction, respectively.
 Examples are shown below.

+Count and percentage of each type of genotype call in the original file

   ![Example Input Genotype File](https://github.com/lncRNAAddict/GenotypeFixer/blob/main/Figures/original_homo.jpg)

+Count and percentage of each type of genotype call in the corrected file

 ![Example Input Genotype File](https://github.com/lncRNAAddict/GenotypeFixer/blob/main/Figures/corrected_homo.jpg)